 • Necessary definitions

-The Software Requirements Specification (SRS) covers both practical and theoretical requirements.
-It serves as a roadmap for the project team and stakeholders, detailing the features and functions that need to be included.
+The Software Requirements Specification (SRS) encompasses both the practical and theoretical requirements.
+It acts as a guide for the project team and stakeholders, laying out the features and functionalities that must be integrated.

-Related Article: Discuss the Different Phases and Models of the Software Development Life Cycle (SDLC)
+You may find this article relevant: Understanding the Various Stages and Models of Software Development Life Cycle (SDLC)

-In order to ensure that all requirements are met, it is advisable to double-check progress regularly.
-A project management tool may be used to track tasks and objectives, along with their respective due dates.
-To further ensure that everyone is aligned, a flowchart may be created to provide a visual representation of the process.
+To guarantee that all requirements are met, it is recommended to monitor the progress regularly.
+A project management tool can be used to keep track of tasks and objectives, along with their corresponding deadlines.
+Additionally, a flowchart can be created to offer an illustrative representation of the process, ensuring everyone is aligned.

-When creating fresh software, the expected outcomes are often not achieved.
-During a project, the software requirements may alter.
-Starting a software project carries various risks, with this being a major one.
+When developing new software, the anticipated results are frequently not attained.
+Throughout a project, there may be modifications in the software requirements.
+Starting a software project comes with various risks, with this being a major one.

-It is essential to keep a record of any alterations made to the criteria and to document the progression of the project through its different phases.
-Maintaining a paper trail is critical.
+It is crucial to document any changes made to the requirements and to record the advancement of the project throughout its various stages.
+Keeping a paper trail is vital.

-The acquisition of requirements can be a lengthy process, however, it is an essential step in order to be able to tackle tasks of any complexity.
-Furthermore, once this has been completed, the direction of the project will be clearer for both you and your team.
+Acquiring requirements can be a time-consuming process, but it is a crucial step towards addressing tasks of any intricacy.
+Furthermore, once this is accomplished, the project’s direction will become clearer for both you and your team.